cahnory/pnpm-monorepo/README.md

 The _dev_ script is helpful during the development phase.
 It allows developers to watch the package's source files for changes and automatically triggers a rebuild whenever a file is modified.
 This feature provides a convenient workflow by keeping the package up to date during development.

+#### 3.1.3. lint

+The _lint_ script is responsible for running various linters associated with the package.
+It divides its functionality into three sub-scripts: lint:format, lint:semantic, and lint:types.

+#### 3.1.4. lint:format

+The _lint:format_ script checks that the package's source code adheres to the prettier config defined for the monorepo.
+It ensures consistent code style throughout the package.

+#### 3.1.5. lint:semantic

+The _lint:semantic_ script checks that the package's source code adheres to the eslint rules defined for the monorepo.
+It enforces best practices, and maintains code quality throughout the package.

+#### 3.1.6. lint:types

+The _lint:types_ script verifies that the package's source code is free from TypeScript type errors.
+It performs static type checking, ensuring type safety within the package.
+Running this script helps catch potential type-related issues before runtime.

+#### 3.1.7. lint:fix

+The _lint:fix_ script attempts to fix all linters issues.

+#### 3.1.8. lint:fix:format

+The _lint:fix:format_ script attempts to automatically corrects any formatting/stylistic issues found in the package's source code, ensuring that it adheres to the prettier config defined for the monorepo.

+#### 3.1.9. lint:fix:semantic

+The _lint:fix:semantic_ script attempts to automatically fixes any code issues that do not adhere to the eslint rules defined for the monorepo.

-#### 3.1.3. test
+#### 3.1.10. test

 The _test_ script is responsible for running various tests associated with the package.
 It validates the functionality and quality of the package.
-The test script further divides its functionality into three sub-scripts: lint, types, and unit.

-#### 3.1.4. test:lint

-The _test:lint_ script checks that the package's source code adheres to the eslint rules defined for the monorepo.
-It ensures consistent code style, enforces best practices, and maintains code quality throughout the package.

-#### 3.1.5. test:types

-The _test:types_ script verifies that the package's source code is free from TypeScript type errors.
-It performs static type checking, ensuring type safety within the package.
-Running this script helps catch potential type-related issues before runtime.

-#### 3.1.6. test:unit
+#### 3.1.11. test:unit

 The _test:unit_ script runs the package's unit tests.
 It validates the behavior of individual components, functions, or modules within the package.
 This script ensures that the package's internal units are functioning as expected.